 A 12 Step Program for Error Rehabilitation

-The following is my 4-phased program for working out a resolution to application errors.
-Classification is inclusive, so the 4th phase (the highest level of reliability) also includes the properties of the preceding levels:.
+The following is my 4-phased program for solving your application errors.
+Classification is inclusive, so the 4th phase (the highest level of reliability) also includes the properties of the preceding levels:

 Phase-1: Create Unique and Traceable Errors and a way to Record them